 A linen storage cabinet can be essential to keeping towels and sheets not only organized but also accessible.
-A linen storage cabinet will also allow you to store your linens in an area other than the bathroom so you can free up space.
+The linen cabinet will also allow you to store your linens in an area other than the bathroom so you can free up space.
 In building your own cabinet as described below, you'll use cedar because it keeps linens fresh and protects against moths.

 Step 1 - Determine the Size of Your Linen Storage Cabinet

 A linen storage cabinet is a tall box with a door and at least one shelf, but you can have as many shelves as you like.
 Decide how large you want your linen storage cabinet to be.
 The measurements you need to determine will include the following: